-8. ORDER OF STARTS
+7. ORDER OF STARTS

-- 8.1 The order of starts will be announced at the skippers meeting. - 8.2 Classes with 5 or more competitors will have their own start.
+- 7.1 The order of starts for the first race of the first day will be announced at the competitors meeting. - 7.2 Classes with 5 or more competitors will have their own start.
 Classes with 4 or fewer competitors may be started together.

-9. CLASS FLAGS
+8. CLASS FLAGS

-Class Flag
+Class Class Flag

-Multi-hulls Flying H on yellow Inland 20s I-20 on white Lightnings Red flash on yellow
+Multi-hulls Flying H on yellow

+Inland 20s I-20 on white

+Lightnings Red flash on yellow

 Buccaneers Crossed cutlasses on white

-Albacores AL on white Flying Scots FS on yellow
+Albacores AL on white

+Flying Scots FS on yellow

+Laser Red laser burst on white

-10. COURSES and MARKS
+9. COURSES and MARKS